nGraph Compiler stack architecture

 The diagram below represents our current Beta release stack.
 In the diagram, nGraph components are colored in gray.
 Please note that the stack diagram is simplified to show how nGraph executes deep learning workloads with two hardware backends; however, many other deep learning frameworks and backends currently are functioning.

-Starting from the top of the stack, nGraph receives a computational graph from a deep learning framework such as TensorFlow* or MXNet*.
+Starting from the top of the stack, nGraph receives a computational graph from a deep learning framework such as TensorFlow*.
 The computational graph is converted to an nGraph internal representation by a bridge created for the corresponding framework.

-An nGraph bridge examines the whole graph to pattern match subgraphs which nGraph knows how to execute, and these subgraphs are encapsulated.
+An nGraph bridge examines the whole graph to find subgraphs which can be accelerated by nGraph.
+These subgraphs are encapsulated and executed on the underlying hardware.
 Parts of the graph that are not encapsulated will default to framework implementation when executed.

 nGraph uses a strongly-typed and platform-neutral